How to Care for Your Textiles

 Disasters

-If you encounter waterlogged textiles, remember that they will be heavier than normal and more vulnerable to damage.
+If you encounter waterlogged textiles, remember that they will be heavier than usual and more vulnerable to damage.
 Be sure to provide support when moving them (see the Handling section, above).
 If possible, rinse the items to remove any silt and dirt and move them to an area where they can dry thoroughly.
 Extreme damage by fire and water is often irreversible.
 However, it is sometimes possible to reduce the appearance of soot and other effects of disasters.
-With any emergency situation regarding historic items, consult a conservation professional for advice on the steps you should take after initial damage has occurred and been arrested.
+With any emergency situation regarding historic items, consult a conservation professional for advice on the steps you should take after initial damage has occurred and has been arrested.

 Use the following online suppliers to find supplies of archival paper, acid-free tissue and boxes, and some of the other items you might need to protect your textiles: